The Legacy Mindset: How Do You View What You Have?

 Eventually, the momentum shifted, locations increased, employee count grew, and profitability rose.
 The business was thriving.

-But winning is not the point of legacy.
+But business success is not the point of legacy.
 Or to put it differently, the accumulation of wealth is not the goal.

 In order to succeed at legacy, AJ needed to undergo a mindset shift.

 Legacy mindset: faithfulness

 Faithfulness is the heart of legacy.
 It is the idea that we’ll be faithful with what we’ve been given.
 God has entrusted financial resources, but He has also entrusted us with far more valuable things: the people in our lives and our ability do them good.